-7.9 How will feedback be provided?
+7.8 How will feedback be provided?

-After the auditors have assessed the audit material and the audit process has been completed, the CPD Director (via the CPD Administrator) will send each auditee a copy of the audit checklist form as completed by the auditor.
+After the audit process has been completed, the CPD Director (via the CPD Administrator) will send each auditee a copy of the audit checklist form as completed by the auditor.
 The following information will be provided:

-- the number of CPD credits for which the auditor has evidence (and this will be the number accepted by FPH for the return ie an individual's CPD database record will be amended if the number of credits is different); - the number of activities supported by reflective notes; - the number of activities relevant to the PDP; and - a summary of the quality of the audit submission, based on the agreed thresholds outlined below.
+- the number of CPD credits for which the auditor has evidence (and this will be the number accepted by FPH for the return - ie an individual's CPD database record will be amended if the number of credits is different); - the number of activities supported by reflective notes: - the number of activities relevant to the PDP; and - a summary of the quality of the audit submission, based on the agreed thresholds outlined below.

-The constituency CPD Adviser will also give oral feedback or discuss the audit return more informally if requested by the auditee following receipt of the written feedback.
+The regional CPD Adviser will also give oral feedback or discuss the audit return more informally if requested by the auditee following receipt of the written feedback.